robbert-vdh/yabridge/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Something's not working
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

-Thanks for trying out yabridge!
+Thanks for giving yabridge a shot!
 If you're having issues with plugins not working at all or scans timing out then make sure to check out the [troubleshooting common issues](https://github.com/robbert-vdh/yabridge#troubleshooting-common-issues) section of the readme.

 **Problem description**
 A short description of what the issue is, and possibly some steps to reproduce it if applicable.